rpm-software-management/dnf5/doc/dnf5.8.rst

 ``--setvar=VAR_NAME=VALUE``
     | Override a ``DNF5`` variable value, like ``arch``, ``releasever``, etc.

+``--show-new-leaves``
+    | Show newly installed leaf packages and packages that became leaves after a transaction.

 ``--skip-broken``
     | Resolve any dependency problems by removing packages that are causing problems from the transaction.